Black lives matter. George Floyd, Regis Korchinski-Paquet, and countless others matter.

 Lastly, we are committed to providing updates to our community as we move forward with these actions.
 We want to be judged not only for what we do today for racial equality but how we learn and contribute in the long-term.
 We welcome the feedback to help keep us to our promises.

-And the entire team at Altus Assessments
+– The team at Altus Assessments

 Photo by Belinda Fewings on Unsplash